Stoneman Glaciara Hike

 Author's recommendation

-Start and finish the trail wherever you like.
-There are numerous accommodation options available in the various destinations.
+Start and finish the trail wherever you want.
+Many accommodation options are available in the various destinations.

 Technical information